triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 from where they have been downloaded or adapt the paths to them.

-> :warning: Some packages have been shipped by AMD/Xilinx with a broken
+> :warning: Some packages have been shipped by AMD with a broken
 > manifest, which might lead to some warning every time you use APT
 > related package management commands, like:
 >